Please Note: As a result of the outbreak of COVID-19 course dates and planned formats may change at short notice.

-This interactive five-day course offers a rich learning experience that blends theory and practice and is designed to surface the knowledge that participants bring with them into the space.
+This interactive eight-week course offers a rich learning experience that blends theory and practice as well as off-line and on-line learning.

 As the Social Systems Innovation Lead, Ncedisa convenes the Bertha Centre’s Systems Change and Social Impact Executive Education course.
 She also curates the Africa regional hub of the global Systems Play team - a support and resource node for change-agents aspiring to position their innovations at systems’ tipping points.
 She teaches Systems Change on the Graduate School of Business’s(GSB) MBA and MPhil programmes, and partners locally and globally with leading academics and practitioners to facilitate systems innovation capacity-building, case generation and exchange all over the world.
 Currently reading for a Masters in Philosophy in Inclusive Innovation at the GSB, her research is around the relationship between collective embedded agency and institutional change.VIEW FACULTY